 Currently on the Switch app, you can browse through some of the best jobs from companies like Accenture, eBay and Walmart.
 When a match is made, the candidate can start chatting instantly with the hiring manager.
 Switch has an incognito mode too, so users can browse other jobs without their profile popping up.
 Similar to how you can see who’s viewed your LinkedIn profile!
-Switch reports that one out of 10 job seekers swipe right on an employer and one out of three employers swipe right on a candidate.
+Switch reports that one out of 10 job seekers swipe right on an employer and one out of three employers swipe right on a candidate on the find a job app.

 [Related: The Secret to Escaping Your Job Search Rut]